SoongGuanLeong/RAG-chatbot/README.md

 ```bash
 python ingest.py data/faq.pdf
 ```
 - `data/faq.pdf` → path to the document or folder you want to index.
+Full folder if not specified.
 - Supports `.pdf`, `.txt`, `.md`, `.docx`.
 ### Run the app:
 ```bash